 In summary, there are a number of important questions to be asked before drawing up and asking an employee, a franchisee or business partner to sign a contract that includes a non-compete clause.

 If you have any questions raised by this article, consult Harris Lieberman Solicitors – we have widespread experience advising clients on non-compete clauses.
-Contact us today on (02) 6051 5100.
+Contact our Employment lawyers on (02) 6051 5100.